background

 Gross Merchandise Value (GMV)

-GMV, an abbreviation for gross merchandise value and often used interchangeably with “gross merchandise volume,” is defined as the total volume of revenue generated across a given period of time.
+The GMV, an abbreviation for “Gross Merchandise Value”, is defined as the total volume of revenue generated across a given period of time.

 GMV Formula

-The formula for calculating gross merchandise value consists of multiplying the number of total transactions by the average order value (AOV).
+The formula to calculate the gross merchandise value (GMV) is the product of the number of transactions and the average order value (AOV).

 Gross Merchandise Value (GMV) = Number of Transactions × Average Order Value (AOV)

-For a more granular calculation of GMV, the sale price of goods – separated by each product segment – can be used instead of the AOV.
+For a more granular calculation of GMV, the sale price of goods – separated by each product segment – can be used instead of the average order value (AOV).

-The gross merchandise value metric can help measure the growth of a company and gauge the prevailing market demand for the company’s products/services.
+The gross merchandise value (GMV) metric can help measure the growth of a company and gauge the prevailing market demand for a specific product.

-The shortcomings of the gross merchandise value (GMV) are similar to gross revenue (i.e. as opposed to net revenue), as the amount is prior to deductions for fees and expenses.
+The shortcomings of the gross merchandise value (GMV) are similar to gross revenue, as opposed to net revenue, because the amount is prior to any deductions related to fees and other expenses, such as the following:

 • Discounts